shimech/ikoy/README.md

 ## Overview

-ikoy is a minimal JavaScript runtime that allows you to execute JavaScript code.
+ikoy (pronounced like "ai-koi") is a minimal JavaScript runtime that allows you to execute JavaScript code.

 ## Installation